Full Text of Letter Complaining of ‘Epidemic’ of Homosexuality in Honduran Seminary

 We humbly ask your forgiveness if our words have hurt you or made you uncomfortable, but we are convinced that it was necessary to express them with freedom, respect and charity.
 We express our filial affection and pray for you who are the head of this house and who have a very difficult mission.
 We entrust you to the hands of Our Lady of Suyapa, Patroness of this seminary and of St. Joseph, patron of all the seminaries of the world and of the universal Church.

-Forgive us for not putting our names down, but we don't consider it necessary.
+Forgive us for not putting our names down, but we don't consider it necessary.”

 Copy and translation of suicide note from seminarian